About our privacy statement

 If you request correction then Toka Tū Ake EQC will take reasonable steps to correct that information or explain why we think the information shouldn't be changed.
 We'll make a note of your change request on our records.

 We'll keep your personal information for as long as necessary to achieve the purpose for which we collected it.

 If your personal information becomes part of a claim record, we will retain the information in accordance with our Information Policy and Records Management standard.
-It may be held by Toka Tū Ake in electronic and/or paper record, and by other parties to whom it is disclosed in accordance with this privacy statement.
+It may be held by Toka Tū Ake EQC in electronic and/or paper record, and by other parties to whom it is disclosed in accordance with this privacy statement.

-Toka Tū Ake will take all reasonable steps in accordance with the Privacy Act 2020(external link) to keep your personal information, whether held by Toka Tū Ake or any third party, secure and to protect it against being appropriately accessed, lost, destroyed or stolen.
+Toka Tū Ake EQC will take all reasonable steps in accordance with the Privacy Act 2020(external link) to keep your personal information, whether held by Toka Tū Ake EQC or any third party, secure and to protect it against being appropriately accessed, lost, destroyed or stolen.

 Your rights in relation to your personal information

 You have the right to request access to the personal information we hold about you.
 We may require proof of your identity before we provide you with a copy of this information.